JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Simulation

-As introduced in Sec.~\ref{Sec.2}, the LPMT and SPMT are applied in JUNO.
+As introduced in Sec.~\ref{Sec.2}, both the LPMT and SPMT are used in JUNO.
 However, as shown in Fig.~\ref{fig:PMTPerformance}, they have different performances on the hit time spectrum collection.
 When a LPMT is triggered by a hit, the waveform will be digitized and recorded by the electronics.
-For low energy events like the inverse $\beta$ decay (IBD), the reconstruction from the waveform to the hit time of each PE is possible since only few photons could be received by most LPMT.
+Then, the hit time reconstruction (from the waveform to the hit time of each PE) will be carried out to get the hit time spectrum.
+For low energy events such as the inverse $\beta$ decay (IBD), the hit time reconstruction is possible since only a few photons could be received by most LPMT.
 However, a typical \PD event usually has an energy deposition of more than 200 MeV.
-In this case, plenty of PEs would be received by the LPMT in few tens of ns (as shown in Fig.~\ref{fig:singlePMT}) and the hit time reconstruction would be difficult.
-As shown in Fig.~\ref{fig:3pulses}, the triple coincidence time feature would be smeared if the hit time reconstruction is not carried out.
+In this case, many PEs would be received by the LPMT in a few tens of ns (as shown in Fig.~\ref{fig:singlePMT}) and the hit time reconstruction would be difficult.
+As shown in Fig.~\ref{fig:3pulses}, the overlapping of the first two pulses of the triple coincidence time feature would be smeared if the hit time reconstruction is not carried out.
+Thus, the LPMT are not used to collect the hit time spectrum in this study.
 In comparison, considering that the receiving area of SPMT is around 1/40 times that of LPMT, most SPMT will work in single hit mode in which the SPMT is usually hit by at most only one PE.
-In advantage of this, the triple coincidence time feature of \PD could be preserved well.
-Thus, only the SPMT are applied in this studied to collect the hit time spectrum.
+Advantageously, the triple coincidence time feature of \PD could be preserved well.
+Thus, only the SPMT in single hit mode are used in this study to collect the hit time spectrum.

 The protons bound in Carbon nuclei will be influenced by nuclear effects \cite{Abe:2014mwa}, including the nuclear binding energy, Fermi motion and nucleon-nucleon correlation.
 The kinetic energies of the produced $K^+$ are smeared around 105 MeV which is relative to that in the free proton case.
 In addition, the $K^+$ kinetic energy will also be changed by the final state interactions (FSI).
 Before the $K^+$ escapes from the residual nucleus, it may interact with the spectator nucleons and knock one of them out of the remaining nucleus.
 It can also exchange its charge with a neutron and turn into $K^0$ via $K^+ + n \to K^0 +p$.
 Furthermore, the de-excitation of the residual nucleus will produce $\gamma$s, neutrons or protons etc. Obviously, the FSI and de-excitation processes will change the reaction products, which are crucial to our later analysis.